 But as far as planting your garden, it has nothing to do with it.

 Here's to your best garden plan, and garden, ever.

 Gardening is for the soul as much as it is for our bodies and the actual food we get from it.

-If you are looking at growing more of your own food this year, you definitely want to check out the bonuses that you get when you order The Family Garden Plan.
+If you are looking at growing more of your own food this year, you definitely want to check out the bonuses that you get when you order my book, The Family Garden Plan.

-If you've already ordered the book (thank you so much!) claim the bonuses by clicking here and then click the Get My Bonus Now button.
 Simply fill in the short form with your name, email and receipt number.
 I'll then send you the bonuses, both the Crop Rotation and Companion Planting videos to visually walk you through how to do it in your own garden.
 You'll also receive my Seed Saving 101 Video and e-book Package as well as the Organic Soil Amendment Guide.
-This guide alone is so in-depth and walks you through how to identify when your soil might be low, what your plants will exhibit, etc. This is especially helpful if you've not done a soil test but you're experiencing issues stemming from poor soil nutrition.
+This guide alone is so in-depth and walks you through how to identify when your soil might be low in nutrients or minerals, what your plants will exhibit, etc. This is especially helpful if you've not done a soil test but you're experiencing issues stemming from poor soil nutrition.

 What New Gardeners Can Grow For a Quick Harvest

 There are many things that will grow in a very short period of time: